AlyssaJH/SSP_Species_vs_Conservation_Statuses/README.md

 This project aims to analyze animal species with dedicated AZA SSPs and their IUCN Red List global extinction risk statuses to determine if SSPs prioritize the world’s most vulnerable species.

+# Project Requirements

+The following features are included in this project in order to fulfull the requirements of Code:Kentucky's data analytics course:

+1. Read TWO data files (JSON, CSV, Excel, etc.).
+2. Clean your data and perform a pandas merge with your two data sets, then calculate some new values based on the new data set.
+3. Make 3 matplotlib or seaborn (or another plotting library) visualizations to display your data.
+4. Utilize a virtual environment and include instructions in your README on how the user should set one up.
+5. Build a custom data dictionary and include it either in your README or as a separate document.

 # Running the Program

 To run this program, follow these steps: